sean-meade/uvats/README.md

 - s = vt - 1/2at<sup>2</sup>
 - s = 1/2(u + v)t

-Using these fomula I have built the enclosed scripts to solve for the unknown values.
+Using these formulae I have built the enclosed scripts to solve for the unknown values.

 *Must knows:*
 - There must be 3 knowns in order to solve for the other 2.